 - Ask specific questions if you have them!
 Do it do it do it!

-Never accept a project without fully understanding what’s expected of you.
-Your clients, your reputation, and your stress levels will thank you.
+Just, please, Christ, whatever you do, never accept a project without fully understanding what’s expected of you.